RupertBarrow/actions/README.md

-# Github actions for Salesforce, by Devoteam
+# Github actions for Salesforce

-Salesforce DevOps on Github, by Devoteam
+Salesforce DevOps on Github

 ## Objectives

-Set up very easy tooling for Salesforce Devops, on Github, requiring absokutely no technical Knowledge :
+Set up very easy tooling for Salesforce Devops, on Github, requiring absokutely no technical knowledge :
 - very easily initialize a Github repository with Salesforce metadata (code, configuration, objects, fields etc.) from production
 - initialize a Github branch for each major sandbox of the delivery cycle (DEV, INT, UAT)
 - automatically retrieve changes in PROD, UAT, INT, DEV into Github, so nothing is lost